DavidVorick/CodeCommit/UserSpecification.md

 a series of up to three repair queries to attempt to repair the file.
 Each repair query has the following format:

+[project structure system prompt]
+[code modification instructions system prompt]
 [repair query system prompt]
 [build.sh output]
 [query]
 [codebase]
 [file replacements]

-The repair query system prompt is hardcoded into the 'code-commit' binary at src/prompts.rs.
+The repair query system prompt can be found in the system-prompts module.
 The build.sh output is the entire output (including both stdout and stderr) provided when running build.sh.
 The query is the contents in query.txt (which have not been modified), the codebase is the codebase found in codeRollup.txt (which has not been modified), and the file replacements are all of the files that got replaced by the system parser.

 The file replacements should be presented with the following syntax: